vaadin-component-factory/vcf-toolbar-layout/README.md

 npm start
 ```

-A demo page will launch in your browser, showcasing how `<vcf-toolbar-layout>` handles overflow, reverse collapse, custom overflow buttons, theming, grouping, and keyboard navigation.
+A demo page will launch in your browser, showcasing how `<vcf-toolbar-layout>` handles overflow, reverse collapse, theming, grouping, and keyboard navigation.

 ## Contributing